day8/re-frame/README.md

     (subscribe  [query-id some optional query parameters])
 ```

-There is only one `subscribe` function.
-We must register our `handlers` with it.
+There is only one `subscribe` function and it takes one parameter, assumed to be a vector.

-The first element in the vector (`query-id`) identifies the query and the other elements are optional, query parameters.
+The first element in the vector (shown as `query-id`) identifies/names the query and the other elements are optional, query parameters.
 With a traditional database a query might be:

 ```
 select * from customers where name="blah"